cisagov/ansible-role-assessment-tool/README.md

 ## Role Variables ##

-* `archive_src` - a URL pointing to an archive (tar or zip) containing the tool.
-Can also be a file path on the remote host.
-Required.
+* `archive_src` - a URL or a file path on the remote host pointing to an archive (tar or zip) containing the tool.
+If left undefined then no archive will be installed, but the install directory will still be created and language-specific tooling will still be installed.
 * `csharp` - a Boolean indicating whether or not the tool is written in C#; if it is then we will install the mono C# toolchain.
   Defaults to false.
 * `group` - the group that will own the directory where this tool is installed.
-Defaults to "root".
+Defaults to root.
 * `install_dir` - the directory on the remote host where the tool should be installed.
 Required.
 * `mode` - the mode to assign the directory where this tool is installed.
 Defaults to 0775.
 * `pip_packages` - a list of pip packages to install into the Python virtualenv.
-Only read if python is true.
 * `pip_requirements_file` - path to a pip requirements file listing dependencies to install into the Python virtualenv.
-Only read if python is true.
 * `powershell` - a Boolean indicating whether or not the tool is written in PowerShell; if it is then we will install the powershell system package.
-Defaults to false.
-* `python` - a Boolean indicating whether or not the tool is Python-based; if it is then a Python virtualenv will be created for the tool.
 Defaults to false.
 * `virtualenv_dir` - the directory where the Python virtualenv should be created.
 Defaults to install_dir/.venv.
 Only read if python is true.